Are you looking for things to do in Sleepy Hollow, New York? Keep reading for my recommendations!

 The Great Jack O’Lantern Blaze

-With this festival, you will truly feel like you’ve been dropped into Halloween Town (shoutout to the Nightmare Before Christmas fans amongst you!).
+With this festival, you will truly feel like you’ve been dropped into Halloween Town (shoutout to the Nightmare Before Christmas fans amongst you!) because this is the perfect choice for things to do in Sleepy Hollow for you!

-Though this isn’t technically in Sleepy Hollow (you’ll need to drive around 20 minutes to reach Croton-on-Hudson), we thought it was too good of an opportunity to leave out of our list of things to do in Sleepy Hollow, New York!
+Though this isn’t technically in Sleepy Hollow (you’ll need to drive around 20 minutes to reach Croton-on-Hudson).

 Visit the Armour-Stiner (Octagon) House